Vaibhāṣika: Theory of Causality

 An important topic covered in Vaibhāṣika Abhidharma was the investigation of causes, conditions and their effects.
 Vaibhāṣikas used two major schemes to explain causality: the four conditions (pratyaya) and the six causes (hetu).
 In this system, the arising of dharmas is totally dependent on specific causes.
 Causal force is what makes a dharma real and thus they are also called saṃskāras (conditioning forces).
 Because of this, all dharmas belong to some kind of causal category, and are said to have causal efficacy.
-Indeed, it is only through examining their causes that the intrinsic nature manifests in a cognizable way.
+Indeed, it is only through examining their causes that the intrinsic nature manifests in a cognisable way.
 In the Vaibhāṣika system, the activities of dharmas arises through the mutual interdependence of causes.
 Thus, their intrinsic natures are said to be "feeble", which means they are not able to act on their own, and their activity is dependent on other dharmas.

 A particularly unique feature of the Vaibhāṣika system is their acceptance of simultaneous causation.
 These "co-existent causes" are an important part of the Sarvāstivāda understanding of causality.
 It allowed them to explain their theory of direct realism, that is to say, their affirmation that we perceive real external objects.
 It also was used in their defense of temporal eternalism.
 Thus, it was central to their understanding of cause and effect.
 For thinkers like Saṃghabhadra, a sense organ and its object must exist at the same moment together with its effect, the perception.
 Thus, for a cause to be efficacious, it must exist together with its effect.
 This view of simultaneous causation was rejected by the Sautrāntikas, but later adopted by the Yogācāra school.